sigmavirus24/rush/README.rst

  rush: A library for throttles
 ===============================

-This library is intended to be a collection of algorithms that can be reused when throttling user interactions with a resource (e.g., an API).
+This library is a small collection of algorithms that can be reused when throttling user interactions with a resource (e.g., an API).

-This library is still a work in progress.
-See goals for what we're striving for.
+This library strives to allow any limiter and backing store to be used together without needing to be worried about potential compatibility.

 Installation